Rohit-Pakhre09/CSS/README.md

 <br>
 <h3> Wesbite Link: </h3>
 <a href="https://gallery9.netlify.app/"> <p>https://gallery9.netlify.app/</p> </a>
 <p>This project is a fully responsive and visually appealing gallery website built using HTML, CSS, and media queries.
-The website is designed to provide an elegant and user-friendly experience across various screen sizes and devices.<br><br><br>HTML5: For semantic and structured content.,
+The website is designed to provide an elegant and user-friendly experience across various screen sizes and devices.<br><br><br>• HTML5: For semantic and structured content.<br>
-CSS3: Used for styling and layout.,
+• CSS3: Used for styling and layout.<br>
-Media Queries: Responsive design implementation.</p>
+• Media Queries: Responsive design implementation.</p>

 <h1> Hyundai </h1>